Balieiro13/MAC0122/README.md

 # MAC0122
-To better work with mt EPs
+To better work with my EPs